-What happens after a successful DDoS attempt?
-Like all cyberattacks, DDoS attacks disrupt business and lead to lost conversions and sales.
-A typical attack can bring a website down for two to twelve hours, resulting in tens or hundreds of thousands in lost revenue.
+There may be consequences if your website falls victim to a DDoS attack.
+A typical attack can bring a website down for two and twelve hours, resulting in tens or hundreds of thousands in lost revenue.

-All DDoS attacks begin with assembling a botnet.
-Through a variety of means — phishing, malicious downloads, unauthorized logins, etc. — a cybercriminal gains access to and plants malware in thousands or even millions of networked devices, converting them to bots (also called "zombies”) inside the botnet.
-This malware allows the attacker to control all devices from one controller:
+A DDoS begins with the assembly of a botnet.
+Once a cybercriminal gains access to and plants malware in thousands or millions of networked devices, they convert them to bots (also called "zombies").
+They can use various means to achieve this, including phishing, malicious downloads, unauthorized logins, etc. Once the hacker converts computers into bots, the malware allows the attacker to control all devices from one controller.

-Hackers can turn any device into a bot, from personal computers, to servers, virtual assistants, to microwaves.
+Hackers can transform various devices into a bot, from personal computers to servers, virtual assistants to microwaves.
 The rise of the Internet of Things has made these attacks more effective by providing more fodder for botnets which can be hijacked without the device owner realizing it.

-With the botnet in place, a hacker can employ one or more DDoS methods to harm their target.
-There are several types of DDoS attacks, each targeting a different part of the network.
-We can group these attacks into three broad categories: application layer attacks, protocol layer attacks, and volumetric attacks.
+Once a hacker has the botnet in place, they employ one or more DDoS methods to harm their target.
+There are several DDoS attacks, each targeting a different part of the network.
+We can group these attacks into three categories: application layer attacks, protocol layer attacks, and volumetric attacks.

 Application Layer DDoS Attack

-An application layer DDoS attack exploits the application layer of the OSI model where clients directly interact with the web service.
-The application layer fields and responds to HTTP requests, which are what browsers send to web servers when they want to view a web page.
-These attacks are also called layer 7 DDoS attacks, as they target the seventh layer of the OSI model.
+The first form of DDoS attack is the application layer.
+This targets and exploits the application layer of the OSI model, where clients directly interact with the web service.
+The application layer fields and responds to HTTP requests, which browsers send to web servers when they want to view a web page.
+These attacks are also called layer "7 DDoS attacks," as they target the seventh layer of the OSI model.

-The goal of an application layer attack is to overload the target web server with HTTP requests.
-A single HTTP request is easy for a bot to send, but can be relatively resource-intensive for the server processing the request.
-Application layer DDoS attacks employ high volumes of simultaneous and complex HTTP requests to slow down or take down a server.
+This goal is to overload the target web server with HTTP requests.
+A single HTTP request is easy for a bot to send but can be relatively resource-intensive for the server processing the request.
+Application layer DDoS attacks employ high volumes of simultaneous and complex HTTP requests to slow or take down a server.

-What's worse, this form of attack is especially elusive since bot traffic looks like normal traffic at first — it's just devices making HTTP requests, after all.
-Attackers can strategically increase requests without the target noticing, then suddenly induce a traffic spike which crashes the target.
+What's worse, this attack is elusive since bot traffic looks like regular traffic at first — it's just devices making HTTP requests, after all.
+Strategically, attackers increase demands without the target noticing, then suddenly induce a traffic spike that crashes the target.

 Protocol Layer DDoS Attack

-In a protocol layer DDoS attack, the botnet aims deeper into the server's processes, at layers three and four of the OSI model.
-These are the layers that handle the connections between networked devices.
+During a protocol layer DDoS attack, the botnet aims deeper into the server's processes at layers three and four of the OSI model.
+This is effective because these layers handle the connections between networked devices.

-A protocol layer attack exploits the protocols that govern how computers talk to each other.
-It sends a stream of fake requests that the server is unable to process.
+This type of siege exploits the protocols that govern how computers talk to each other.
+It sends a stream of fake requests that the server cannot process.
 Servers can handle these faulty requests to some extent, but not thousands or millions at once.

 Botnets in a SYN flood initiate the TCP with requests containing false IP addresses.
-The target server replies to each, but never gets a final confirmation from any of the bots.
+The target server replies to each but never gets a final confirmation from any bots.
 This clogs the request queue and drains the server's resources.

 Volumetric DDoS Attack

-Volumetric DDoS attacks take advantage of the target's limited bandwidth.
-Put simply, attackers request vast amounts of data from a server, too much for the server to send at once.
-This means that regular users can't access pages, since bandwidth is expended by bots.
-Like application layer attacks, volumetric DDoS traffic appears legitimate at first, but soon escalates with harmful results.
+There's a third type of DDoS attack: volumetric.
+These take advantage of a target's limited bandwidth.
+Attackers request vast amounts of data from a server, too much for the server to send at once.
+Consequently, regular users can't access pages since the bots expended bandwidth.
+Like application layer attacks, volumetric DDoS traffic initially appears legitimate but soon escalates with harmful results.

-Activism: Activist hackers — or "hacktivists" — often employ DDoS attacks to take down a website for a cause or as a form of protest against a business, organization, or governing body.
+- Activism: Activist hackers — or "hacktivists" — often employ DDoS attacks to take down a website for a cause or protest against a business, organization, or governing body.

-Diversion: DDoS attacks can serve to distract IT staff from a different attack on the network, like theft or a database injection.
+- Diversion: Sometimes, this distracts IT staff from a different attack on the network, like theft or a database injection.

-Competition: Discreet DDoS attacks can be launched by a business to temporarily take down a competitor at an inopportune time.
+- Competition: Some businesses may temporarily launch discreet DDoS attacks to take down a competitor at an inopportune time.

-One more piece of not-so-great news: DDoS attacks are becoming more elaborate with every passing year.
-Today's attacks tend to combine multiple methods described above, assisted by machine learning and artificial intelligence to scope out vulnerable devices and hit them where it hurts most.
+One more piece of not-so-great news: DDoS attacks are becoming more elaborate yearly.
+Today's episodes combine multiple methods described above, assisted by machine learning and artificial intelligence to scope out vulnerable devices and hit them where it hurts most.

 However, by keeping a close eye on your traffic levels and staying vigilant to online threats, your business can thwart small-time DDoS attempts and recover from successful ones.
 Unfortunately, it all comes with the territory, and it's your responsibility to keep your website up and your visitors happy.